-This report discusses survey procedure, compilation of data, interpretation methods, and the results of induced polarization (IP), resistivity and magnetic surveys, carried out over parts of the Cinderella-Chase grid within the Jesse Creek Property belonging to Conlon Copper Corporation.
+This report discusses survey procedure, compilation of data, interpretation methods, and the results of induced polarization (IP), resistivity and magnetic surveys, carried out over parts of the Cinderella-Chase grid and the Mike grid within the Jesse Creek Property belonging to Conlon Copper Corporation.
 The property is located within the Nicola Mining Division of southern British Columbia to the immediate north of and to the west of the town of Merritt.

-The IP/resistivity survey was carried out by Roger Mackenzie, geophysical technician, during the period of October 8 to 19, 1996.
-The magnetic survey was carried out by Andrew Molnar from October 12 to 13, 1996.
-All geophysical work was under the supervision of the writer with the overall exploration program being under the supervision of Ron Wells, P.Geo., consulting geologist for Conlon Copper.
+The IP/resistivity survey was carried out by Roger Mackenzie, geophysical technician, during the periods of October 8 to 19, 1996, and May, 1 to 7, 1997.
+The magnetic survey was carried out by Andrew Molnar from October 12 to 13, 1996, and again from May, 1997.
+All geophysical work was under the supervision of David Mark, P.Geo, with the overall exploration program being under the supervision of Ron Wells, P.Geo., consulting geologist for Conlon Copper.